tsnellgrove/dark_castle3/doc/to_do.md

 Version 3.59 Goals
 - Create / update program documentation

+IN-PROC: documentation:
+	IN-PROC: write up thinking and decisions on machines and switches
+	TBD: update class diagram
+	TBD: update module diagram
+	TBD: Create machine diagram

 *** Machine Decisions ***

 The Purpose of Machines:

-One could argue that the world of Dark Castle is already filled with machines.
+If Machines are simply objects taht respond to user commands then one could argue that the world of Dark Castle is already filled with machines.
 After all, doors are machines.
 Containers are machines.
 On some level, even rooms and items are machines.
 Each responds in a standard, simple, and reactive fashion to player actions.

-But many of the puzzles in Dark Castle - or any other text adventure - hinge on exception cases to these norms.
-The Player tries to walk south from the entrnace but they're turned back with a clue.
-The Player wants to take the Shiny Sword but the Hedgehog intercedes.
-The Player tries to examine the control panel but the Goblin attacks before they can.
-The Iron Portcullis can only be opened by matching the Lever Array to the Messy Handwriting on the Note and then pushing the Red Button.
-These custom, copmlex, and pro-active Player interactions require a more intricate coding solution than a simple door - and the general name I give for many of these is "Machines".
-What follows is a history of my thinking about how to implement "Machines" in Dark Castle.
+But many of the puzzles in Dark Castle - or any other text adventure - hinge on exception cases to these norms: the Player tries to walk south from the entrnace but they're turned back with a clue, the Player wants to take the Shiny Sword but the Hedgehog intercedes, the Player tries to examine the control panel but the Goblin attacks before they can.

+Likewise, many puzzles depend on more complex machines: the Iron Portcullis can only be opened by matching the Lever Array to the Messy Handwriting on the Note and then pushing the Red Button, the Hedgehog Broach will only be dispensed once after the first time Burt pulls the Throne.

+These custom, copmlex, and pro-active Player interactions require a more intricate coding solution than a simple door - and the general name I give for many of them is "Machines".
+What follows is an explanation of my approach to implementing "Machines" in Dark Castle.

 The Journey to Modular Machines:

-The journey to establishing the current structure for machines was a long and winding one that's hopefully arrived at a reasonable solution.
+The journey to establishing the current structure for Machines was a long and winding one that's hopefully arrived at a reasonable solution.
 Here were the major milestones:

-1) In both v1 and v2 I realized the need to interject pre and post actions into the game based on player behavior.
+1) In both Dark Castl ev1 and v2 I realized the need to interject pre and post actions into the game based on player behavior.
 A pre-action is one that occurred before the player's intended result (e.g. the Hedgehog blocking Burt from getting the shiny Sword).
 A post-action is one that occurs after Burt's action (e.g. after Burt pushes the Red Button the Control Panel machine should whirr and possibly open the Iron Portcullis).
 In the early versions of the game the player's commands were sent to an enormous If-Then-Else construct that checked to see if the conditions were right to invoke a pre or post action.
 This always disturbed me for several reasons:
 	A) It was extremely opaque to anyone reading the code.
 You could easily read through the coding for the Entrance and have no idea that going East or West off the Drawbridge was deadly.
 	B) It took you out of the game... it was like a whole second set of game logic independent from the main program.
 	C) The If-Then-Else routine was neither scalable nor reusable